mnot/I-D/rfc5988bis/draft.md

 targets.

 This document uses the Augmented Backus-Naur Form (ABNF) notation of
-{{RFC2616}}, and explicitly includes the following rules from it: quoted-string, token, SP (space), LOALPHA, DIGIT.
+{{RFC7230}}, including the #rule, and explicitly includes the following rules from it: quoted-string, token, SP (space), LOALPHA, DIGIT.

 Additionally, the following rules are included from {{RFC3986}}: URI and URI-Reference; from {{RFC6838}}: type-name and subtype-name; from